gchi66/pailin-abroad/lesson_docs/en/level_1.md

         *A casual and positive response showing your willingness to help.*

 The above responses to ‘Thank you’ are appropriate for when you help someone or give them something.

+**Responses to compliments**

-But if someone says 'thank you' after you give them a compliment, the only suitable response would be ‘You’re welcome!’ or ‘Of course!’
+If someone says 'thank you' after you give them a compliment, the only suitable response would be ‘You’re welcome!’ or ‘Of course!’

 #### EXTRA TIPS